rafaelromao/get-myinprogressworkitems/README.md

 ### Getting your in progress work item ids

-In PowerShell, just type `Get-MyInProgressWorkItems`, or `inpid` and inform the required parameters.
+In PowerShell, type `Get-MyInProgressWorkItems`, or `inpid` and inform the required parameters.

 A string like `#28333 #28383 #28416 #28417` will be returned, where the numbers represent the ids of your work items currently in progress.

 If you have no work items in progress, a null value will be returned.

+### Commiting your work

+In PowerShell, type `Submit-MyInProgressWorkItems -m "my commit message"`, or `commit -m "my commit message"` and inform the required parameters.
+A commit with a message like "my commit message #28333 #28383" will be created using `git commit -m "my commit message #28333 #28383"`.

 ## Parameterization
 In your first call, some parameters must be informed.
 After that, they are stored in the file `%appdata%\Get-MyInProgressWorkItems\user.config` and are not required anymore.

+*Get-MyInProgressWorkItems* and *Submit-MyInProgressWorkItems*

 - Print usage options:
 `--help` or `-h`